Kochava’s Xchng will bring blockchain to mobile ad measurement

 Manning is making the announcement at the Mobile Growth Summit event in San Francisco.

-The new advisors include David Weild, CEO of Weild & Co. and former vice chairman of Nasdaq; William Mougayar, blockchain industry veteran and author of The Business Blockchain; Paran Johar, CEO at Modern Marketing Summit; and John Maffei, CEO of Matcherino.
+The new advisors include David Weild, CEO of Weild & Co. and former vice chair of Nasdaq; William Mougayar, blockchain industry veteran and author of The Business Blockchain; Paran Johar, CEO of Modern Marketing Summit; and John Maffei, CEO of Matcherino.

-The partners and the advisors will help the company bring deeper knowledge to its effort to get the industry on board.
+The partners and the advisors will help the company in its effort to get the wider industry on board.
 Kochava already measures about $6.5 billion in mobile ad spending per year.

 “This is a classic marketplace scenario,” Manning said.
 “If you launch Uber, and no one has heard of Uber, you have to have drivers, riders, and others in the ecosystem.
 We have to get our supply partners on.
 We’re excited about having them and a bunch more in the queue to get ready for the next two or three quarters.”

-Blockchain is a transparent ledger, or accounting system, that is decentralized.
-It is spread across a network of computers that verify the ledger, making it secure, transparent, and accurate.
-The problem is that it takes a long time to update the blockchain across all those computers, so you can only update the ledger 10 times a second.
+Blockchain is a transparent ledger, or accounting system, that is decentralized, and because it is spread across a network of computers that verify the ledger, it is secure, transparent, and accurate.
+The problem is that it takes a long time to update the blockchain across all of those computers, so you can only update the ledger 10 times a second.
 That’s too slow for digital advertising, where there can be millions of transactions in a second.

-Manning said he went “down the blockchain and cryptocurrency rabbit hole” about 2.5 years ago.
-Intrigued, he asked his team (dubbed Kochava Labs SEZC) how to apply it to the advertising process, where you could observe everything from ad serving, to measurement, to ratings, to payment.
-Everyone could integrate together and coordinate so that everything was transparent.
-He assigned his team to create a “consensus engine” that would operate much more quickly.
-They did it, and then Kochava started sharing the system with other companies last year to figure out how it could be used to buy and sell media.
+Manning said he first went “down the blockchain and cryptocurrency rabbit hole” about two and a half years ago.
+Intrigued by the technology’s potential, he asked his team (dubbed Kochava Labs SEZC) how to apply blockchain to the advertising process so you could observe everything from ad serving to measurement to ratings to payment — with all of it integrated and coordinated so that it was transparent.
+He assigned his team to create a “consensus engine” that would operate much more quickly than available options.
+They succeeded, and last year Kochava started sharing the system with other companies to figure out how it could be used to buy and sell media.

-They called the technology Xchng.
-It has no intermediary, and it is a protocol-based custom blockchain where buyers can buy ad inventory through the protocol and sellers can publish their inventory on the system, and all of the immutable data is found in the smart contract for all to see.
+His team called the technology they developed Xchng.
+It has no intermediary and is a protocol-based custom blockchain that allows buyers to purchase ad inventory through the protocol and sellers to publish their inventory on the system.
+All of the immutable data is found in the smart contract for all to see.
 The Xchng framework will be powered by the Xchng Token (XT), which will be used to buy and sell media or pay for services surrounding media transactions.

 “We started building a first blockchain prototype a year and a half ago, and as the initial coin offering (ICO) craze happened, we started talking about it,” Manning said.
-“We are now exposing it via the OnXchng partner program, we have signed 10 partners in the ad tech space, and we have signed advisors.”
+“We are now exposing it via the OnXchng partner program.
+We have signed 10 partners in the adtech space, and we have signed advisors.”

-Manning hopes to address inefficiencies in the current system, such as fraud and distrust.
+Manning hopes to address problems plaguing the current system, such as fraud and distrust.

 “The inefficiencies are around data discrepancy,” he said.
 “In ads, you have a publisher ad server, an advertiser ad server, and a third-party measurement company.
 That’s us.
 The entire reason that exists is because no one trusts each other.
 You have to serve the ad impression, you have optimize how it is served for the right creative, and the measurement partner has to see how effective that was.”